japanoise/gomacs/README.md

   of spaces.
 - `(disablesyntax arg)` - Enable (false) or disable (true) syntax highlighting. arg must be a boolean.
+- `(addhook mode func)` - Add a hook function `func` to the major mode `mode`.
+  `mode` must be a string; `func` must be a function.

-## Modes
+## Minor Modes

-Each buffer has a number of modes activated.
+Each buffer has a number of minor modes activated.
 When a new buffer is opened, the modes are copied from the "default" set.
 Modes are added to this set with the lisp function `(adddefaultmode <mode>)` and removed with the function `(remdefaultmode <mode>)`.
 They can be toggled with the command `toggle-mode`, and you can view the current buffer's activated modes with the `show-modes` command.
-Here's what each mode
+Here's what each mode does:
-does:

 - `terminal-title-mode` - use an escape sequence to set the terminal title.
 - `line-number-mode` - display line numbers on the left edge of the buffer.